At New Ireland we take your privacy seriously. We are committed to:

 We use your information:

-To provide our products and services to you and perform our contract with you.
+To provide our products and services to you and perform our contract with you, or in respect of you.

 - Establish your eligibility and acceptance for our products and services.